tarook0/Profile_Template/README.md

 ## Features

-- **Responsive Design**: The layout and components are designed to be mobile-friendly and adapt to various screen sizes.
+- **Responsive Design**: The layout and components are designed to be user-friendly and adapt to various screen sizes.
 - **Reusable Components**: The template includes a set of reusable React components that can be easily customized to fit your needs, such as an About section, a Skills section, a Projects section, and a Contact form.
 ## Getting Started